 Oh, the things Baby D and I had already done.
 We braved the bitter cold at the Newark International Antiques Fair in Nottinghamshire, lugging our many finds on and off trains, The Tube and a bus.
 We marveled at the Pont du Gard and all things Provence including an unforgettable meal at La Fourchette in Avignon.
-Not long after this photo was taken we were off to Bonneval-sur-Arc, a magical little village tucked into the Alps near the Italian border where we rang in the new year, post card style -- snow gently falling as we watched the torchlight skiers make their glowing decent down the mountain.
+Not long after this photo was taken we were off to Bonneval-sur-Arc, a magical little village tucked into the Alps near the Italian border where we rang in the new year, post card style -- snow gently falling as we watched the torchlight skiers make their glowing descent down the mountain.

 2003 would be your year, dear baby.

 4pm, January 14, wet, cold and pitch black – a typical winter day in England.
 My (then) husband and I waited quietly to see the doctor (ever aware to not be the loud Texans).
 Introductions made and details charted we were down to business.
 I couldn’t wait to get the first glimpse of my little world traveler.

 I was a newbie, but this sonogram seemed to be taking a long time.
 The doctor asked, “When did you say your last cycle was?“ then he said something about a heartbeat, but I couldn’t hear him.
 The room had gone silent for me.
 I vaguely remember an internal sonogram to confirm what I didn’t need to be told.
 I don’t remember the blood draw or the instructions or the drive home.
 Had I even spoken?
 Oddly, I remember the nurse was an American and I found that comforting.